francisA88/fintech-articles/README.md

 We (you and I) will begin this journey with Flutterwave, one of the biggest fintech service providers offering payment infrastructure and financial APIs across Africa.

+I would really love connecting with new devs who might be more experienced than I am, and getting your feedbacks!
+Thank you!